tiko5000/spaceros_gz_demos/README.md

 # spaceros_gz_demos

 This is a ROS 2 package demonstrating how to use Gazebo for robotic simulations in the Space ROS environment.
+The simulated worlds include a submersible robot on Enceladus, the Perseverance rover and Ingenuity helicopter on Mars, and swarm of construction rovers on the Moon.
+Gravity of each world is set to their actual values, and the Moon uses the Selenographic Coordinate System (SCS).

 ## Docker setup